Curves

 Interaction with Weather Years

 The ETM allows users to select different weather years.
 This affects all supply and demand profiles that are weather-dependent, such as heat demand and production of wind and solar power.
-When uploading a custom profile using the CSV upload form, the ETM always prioritizes the uploaded curve over any standard curves used within the ETM.
-This means that even if you choose a different weather year any uploaded profiles will remain intact while other profiles will change according to that weather year.
+When uploading a custom profile using the CSV upload form, the ETM always prioritises the uploaded curve over any standard curves used within the ETM.
+This means that even if a different weather year is chosen, any uploaded profiles will remain unchanged while other profiles will change according to that weather year.

 Comments on selected profiles